 Browsing the revision history

-When you view an asset, a list of versions in a Revisions section is displayed on the right side of the screen, to let you see at a glance whether there are any recent changes.
+When you view an asset, a list of versions under a Revisions heading is displayed on the right side of the screen.
+Find out whether or not there were any recent changes in a glance.

 Example of a password with multiple revisions